oconnor0/BeaconRoad/CoreRules.md

 ### BODY

+* Basic Melee Attack
+    * Requires: *Melee* weapon, Action is Finesse, Skirmish, or Wreck.
+    * Cost: Action.
+    * Target: 1 creature you threaten.
+    * Attack: Action/BODY! vs IRON.
+    * Hit: (half Action)[POW] + [BODY] *kinetic* damage.

 #### d4

 * Bash
     * Requires: BODY d4, Wreck 2, *defensive* weapon.
-    * Cost: Action, Stress 1 (condition 1)
+    * Cost: Action, Stress 1 (condition 1).
-    * Target: 1 creature you threaten
+    * Target: 1 creature you threaten.
-    * Attack: Wreck/BODY! vs IRON
+    * Attack: Wreck/BODY! vs IRON.
     * Hit (half Wreck)[BODY] *kinetic* damage and *pushed* 5' per attacking action dot.
     * Upgrades:
         * [ ] Slam and Bash (8 clock) - The target is *slammed* 10' per attacking action dot instead of *pushed*.

 * Block
-    * Requires: BODY d4, Skirmish 1, *defensive* weapon
+    * Requires: BODY d4, Skirmish 1, *defensive* weapon.
-    * Cost: Reaction, Stress 1
+    * Cost: Reaction, Stress 1.
     * Trigger: You or an adjacent ally are hit by an attack.
-    * Make a melee defensive action roll (Skirmish/BODY!) and use that instead of the targeted defense.
+    * Effect: Make a melee defensive action roll (Skirmish/BODY!) and use that instead of the targeted defense.

+* Charge
+    * Requires: BODY d4, non-*light* melee weapon.
+    * Cost: Action.
+    * Target: 1 creature within your stride.
+    * Effect: Advance up to your stride toward your target, if you end your movement closer to your target than you started your turn, and if you moved at least twice your size (ex., 10' for medium or 20' for large), make a melee weapon charge attack with Advantage against that target.

 * Goading Stance
     * Requires: BODY d4.
     * Cost: Action, Stress 1 (condition 1).
     * Effect: For the rest of this encounter or until this stance ends, your melee weapon attacks *goad* their targets, hit or miss.
 Make a basic melee weapon attack.

+* Reaction Attack
+    * Requires: BODY d4.
+    * Cost: Reaction.
+    * Trigger: An enemy creature advances out of your melee threat.
+Or an enemy creature advances into your melee threat, if you have a longer melee threat than they do.
+    * Effect: Make a basic melee weapon attack against the triggering creature.

 #### d6